✓ Updated May 2026

 When is the absolute best time to visit Malaga to soak up the sun without the peak summer crowds?

-For that perfect blend of sunshine and fewer people, I always recommend May or September.
-The weather is glorious, perfect for beach days and exploring the Alcazaba, but you'll find the city much more relaxed than in July and August.
-Plus, the sea is still wonderfully warm for a dip in September!
+For that perfect blend of sunshine and fewer people, I always recommend May, June, or September.
+The weather is glorious, perfect for hitting the beaches and exploring the Alcazaba, but you'll find a much more relaxed atmosphere than in the sweltering, packed months of July and August.
+Plus, the sea is wonderfully warm in September!

-Beyond the famous Picasso Museum, what are some must-see cultural spots that often get overlooked?
+Beyond the famous Picasso Museum, what are some must-see spots that capture Malaga's authentic spirit?

-What's a common local custom or etiquette tip I should be aware of to avoid sounding like a typical tourist?
+What's a common Malaga custom or etiquette tip I should be aware of?

-Are there any 'hidden gem' beaches or coastal spots near Malaga that offer a more authentic experience than the main tourist beaches?
+Are there any 'hidden gem' beaches or coastal areas near Malaga that are worth the trip?

 How many days do you need in Malaga, Spain?